What is the best canned cat food for your cat?

 Look at that, Weruva even points out that the chicken source they use is indeed boneless, skinless, white breast.
 Yum.
 That’s a superb source of meat.

 Sunflower seed oil is a source of Omega-6 for the cat.
 Omega-6 oils have added health benefits for the cat.
 This includes healthy skin and coat, normal growth, and proper structure.
-This added ingredient in this food is very beneficial.
+However, it isn’t rich in omega-3 oils.
+Omega-6 and omega-3 should be in ratios of 10:1 or 5:1.
+Too much omega-6 and not enough omega-3 is not a good thing.

 Potato starch is the ingredient that stands out in this list.
 It is not necessarily bad.
 It depends on how much is used, and for what purpose.
 Now, I already did the research here and it seems that Weruva uses a small amount of potato starch as a thickener, so the food isn’t completely watery.
-They claim that this ingredient has no nutritional use.
+They claim that this ingredient has no nutritional use, so at least they are honest about it.
 It is purely there as a thickening agent.
 If that is the case, then the need to worry about its inclusion is minimal.

 Overall, this food has a great meat source, with no use of artificial coloring, flavours, or preservatives.